area9innovation/atest/readme.md

 ```

-__Please describe the infrastructure as code leaving out the actual CI and CD.__ You can pick the tools/languages and underlying cloud that you are most comfortable with.
+__Please create the infrastructure as code leaving out the actual CI and CD.__ You can pick the tools/languages and underlying cloud that you are most comfortable with.
 This is a practical task, so some IaC or configs/scripts are required.

 You are not expected to be thorough, but pick parts that make most sense to go into a code repository in your opinion.
 Making assumptions and cutting corners is fine.
 Please document the decision making related to that.